richchapler/AzureSolutionsDocumentation/docs/Data_Acquisition_fromIoTSimulation.md

   **Simulate this device?** | Select **Yes**

 * Click **Create**
-* Repeat to add additional devices {e.g., Pump002, Pump003 ..
+* Repeat if you wish to add additional devices {e.g., Pump002, Pump003 ..
 PumpNNN}